 Regardless of your gender, the problem is that saying “yes” too often can be very unproductive since you can end up with too much on your plate.
 Also, saying yes directly or indirectly by your actions is distracting.
 Consider how many calls, emails, texts, and social media requests you receive that ask you to “please reply immediately,” “support this cause,” and more that take time from doing more important things.

 The bottom line that you must learn to put on the brakes to many requests so you can focus on what needs to be done to keep your spa or massage practice moving along smoothly.
-Making sure you have enough massage treatment products on hand, refilling the shelves with retail products or updating the website for a seasonal promotion are priorities; listening to an employee complain about a demanding customer may not be.
+Ensuring you have enough massage treatment products on hand, refilling the shelves with retail products, or updating the website for a seasonal promotion are priorities; listening to an employee complain about a demanding customer may not be.

 Saying no doesn’t only apply to running your spa or massage practice.
 It’s equally important to say no to things that impact personal goals.
 Once you accept that saying no is okay, here are some things to do to put it into practice:

-Don’t over explain: Keep your answer simple.
+Keep your answer simple.
 There is no need to provide a long explanation for your decision.
-Also by providing reasons for your decision, you open the door to possible challenges from the other party.
+Also, by providing reasons for your decision, you open the door to possible challenges from the other party.

-Use a comfortable medium: If you prefer to say no in an email or text versus over the phone or in person, do so.
+If you prefer to say no in an email or text versus over the phone or person, do so.